We’ve written extensively about the Dodge Journey and numerous questions you can have about this car like the Dodge Journey gas type.

-All generations of the Dodge Journey have a bolt pattern of 5×5 inches (5x127mm).
+All generations of the Dodge Journey made until 2020 have a bolt pattern of 5×5 inches (5x127mm).

 However, that certainly doesn’t tell the whole story.
 Below we’ve outlined the bolt pattern in more detail for each generation.
 We also discuss what lugs/bolts are used precisely, the exact diameter of the center bore hub and the torque specifications of the bolts.
 Finally, we also have information about each engine type’s exact tire size and rim size.
 You should know precisely what you can and cannot buy this way.
 Read on!

 Also, read our main article in which we outline the bolt pattern for all Dodge models.